 4. Look Good, Feel Good

 Exercise not only improves your physical condition, it also helps you look your best.
 Take this a step further by making time to do things that make you feel beautiful inside and out.
 If you like makeup or enjoy painting your nails, do it.
 When you look your best, you are more confident, and confidence can give you the boost you need to be your best all day, every day.

 When it comes to sleeping, not only do digital screens produce blue light, which tricks our bodies into thinking it’s daytime, but they also provide us with endless distractions that keep us awake late into the night.
 We know it’s hard, but just try keeping tech out of the bedroom for a week and see how it feels.
 Chances are, you’ll sleep faster, better, and for longer.

 If you’re having sleeping issues, consider the age and state of your mattress.
 If your mattress is seven to ten years old (or older), it may be time for a new one.
-Some mattresses are specifically made for a single sleep type while others, such as a Purple mattress, works well for back, side, stomach and combo sleepers (read more on that here).
+Some mattresses are specifically made for a single sleep type while others, such as a Purple mattress, work well for back, side, stomach, and combo sleepers (read more on that here).
 Just remember not all mattresses are created equally, so read up before you make any purchases.

 If you don’t have the time (or the inclination) to get into mindfulness meditation, you can still reap many of the benefits by doing regular breathing exercises.
 There are several techniques you can use, such as “abdominal breathing” where you inflate your diaphragm with as much air as possible, or the pretty self-explanatory “alternate nostril breathing.”
 Try a few for 10 minutes a day to see which one works best, and use this to fight stress and feel better.